Wenlin-Chen/PILCO/README.md

 ## Usage

 Everything has been tested in a conda environment with `python==3.7`.
-It is recommended to create a new virtual environment for this:
+It is recommended to create a new conda environment for this:

 First install the PILCO TensorFlow v2 implementation by:
 ```